sreenihari/Githubstats-Gql-elk/README.md

 ```
 fluentd            | 2020-07-24 12:26:24.000000000 +0000 httpd.access: {"container_id":"a85070ae72ef2fd1b0beca2cabd067bd2397201d72be05a6fd610f6cebd23c13","container_name":"/nginx-server-container","source":"stdout","log":"172.18.0.1 - - [24/Jul/2020:12:26:24 +0000] \"GET /data HTTP/1.1\" 304 0 \"http://localhost:2345/\" \"Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/84.0.4147.89 Safari/537.36\""}
 ```
-Elastic search is configured at http://localhost:9200.( P.S : Unfortunately my laptop was completely out of memory and couldnt verify integration with kibana)
+Elastic search is configured at http://localhost:9200.

 5) Docker compose is very good for development environments.
 However for real production kubernetes is preferred.
 I discovered that there is a handy tool to convert the docker compose to kubernetes deployments which is kompose.
 I have generated in ./src/deploy folders.
-Additionally I configuired EKS and ECS on AWS with few cloudformation templated and will continue hosting this on AWS to see how to scale this solution for my learning.

-Enjoy!